How-to get executive buy-in for your business continuity program

 Step 3: Play by the rules!
 (Know your regulations)

-Why: It is important for your executive team to understand the regulatory demands that must be met via a business continuity or disaster recovery program.
+Why: It is important for your executive team to understand investing in resilience business continuity and the regulatory demands that must be met via a business continuity or disaster recovery program.
 Regulatory compliance can have a significant impact on the development of your business continuity strategy & the buy-in of the executive team.
 Some organizations will have regulations specific to the industry in which they operate.
 While Business Continuity or Disaster Recovery regulations may not apply in every business situation, a general understanding of legislation governing data integrity, availability & compliance is helpful for any organization developing an organizational resilience strategy.
 It is important to know:

 - Standards & requirements that must be met in order to become a member of an organization (eg. ISO).

 - Government regulations imposed on specific industries must be adhered to in order to do business.
 These regulations are created to protect the security of individuals, & create national standards of uniformity. (ex. for Healthcare, HIPAA applies & for the financial industry, Federal Financial Institutions Examination Council (FFIEC))